sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-23_musings-on-some-alternative-grammarians.md

 +++
-title = "Musings on some alternativexa0grammarians"
+title = "Musings on some alternative grammarians"

 +++
 durgasiMha the commentator on the nirukta of yAska states: